Telemedicine makes monitoring health easier for seniors and caregivers

 Telemedicine is when people consult with a doctor without being there in person, usually through secure video chat.

-1. Reduce time and energy needed for in-person appointments
+1. Reduce the time, energy, and cost of in-person doctor appointments

-- Living far from the doctor and having to drive for hours.
+- Living far away from the doctor and having to drive for hours.

-If their doctors offer telemedicine services, using online consultations saves everyone time, energy, and money.
-For example, quick check-ins for chronic conditions could safely be done via video chat.
+If your older adult’s doctors offer telemedicine services, using online visits gets the job done and saves time, energy, and money.
+For example, regular check-ins to monitor chronic conditions are often just as effective when done via video chat.

 2. Save money from reduced healthcare costs

-Telemedicine could even save money!
-Using remote monitoring devices and online video consultations can lower the cost of ongoing treatment and office visits.
+Telemedicine could even save money.
+Using remote monitoring devices and online video consultations could lower the cost of ongoing treatment and office visits.

 3. Better monitoring for improved health

-More frequent check-ins or being able to collect more health data (like blood pressure, heart ECG, or blood glucose) gives doctors more information about how your senior is doing.
+More frequent check-ins or the ability to collect more health data (like blood pressure, heart ECG, or blood glucose) gives doctors more information about your older adult’s health conditions.

-Research also shows that using telemedicine has many positive outcomes.
-This includes faster recovery, fewer hospital re-admissions, and more people taking medicine as prescribed.
+Research also shows that using telemedicine has many positive effects.
+This includes faster recovery, fewer trips back to the hospital after recently being discharged, and more people taking medicine as prescribed.